galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 Transcript expression is estimated from read counts, and attempts are made to correct for variability in measurements using replicates.
 This is absolutely essential to obtaining accurate results.
 We recommend having at least two biological replicates.

 [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is a great tool for differential gene expression analysis.
-It takes read counts produced by `FeatureCounts` and applies size factor normalization:
+It accepts read counts produced by `FeatureCounts` and applies size factor normalization:

 - Computation for each gene of the geometric mean of read counts across all samples
 - Division of every gene count by the geometric mean